David M. Kaplan

 You can check out a document employing the approaches mentioned so far here, along with its PDF output.

-• The bookdown::pdf_book output format permits you to specify a base_format
+bookdown::pdf_book output format permits you to specify a base_formatrticles::elsevier_article, to create an Elsevier article with bookdown advantages for cross-referencingoutput:

 bookdown::pdf_book: